On the Use of Random Forest for Two-Sample Testing: Application

-As discussed in \citet{DBLP:Powerdiscussion}, changing the parameters of our experiments (for instance the dimension $p$) should be done in a way that leaves the Kullback-Leibler (KL) Divergence constant.
-When varying the dimension $p$ we generally follow this suggestion, though in our case, this is not as imminent; whatever unconscious advantage we might give our testing procedure is also inherent in the kernel methods.
-As such we tried not to bias our simulation analysis, but to showcase cases where we prevail over the other methods, as well as when we do not.
-Finally, also note that, while our methods would be in principle applicable to arbitrary classifiers, we did not compare our proposed tests with tests based on other classifiers, such as those used in \citet{facebookguys}.
-Rather, we believe the choice of classifiers for binary classifications is a more general problem and should be studied separately, as for example done extensively in \citet{RFsuperiority}.
+As discussed in \cite{DPLB:Powerdiscussion}, changing the parameters of our experiments (for instance the dimension $d$) should be done in a way that leaves the Kullback-Leibler (KL) Divergence constant.
+When varying the dimension $d$ we generally follow this suggestion, though in our case, this is not as imminent; whatever unconscious advantage we might give our testing procedure is also inherent in the competing methods.
+Finally, also note that, while our methods would be in principle applicable to arbitrary classifiers, we did not compare our proposed tests with tests based on other classifiers, such as those used in \cite{facebookguys}.
+Rather, we believe the choice of classifiers for binary classification is a more general problem and should be studied separately, as for example done extensively in \cite{RFsuperiority}.
+The only exception to this, is our use of an LDA classifier-based test for the example of a Gaussian mean-shift in \ref{subsec:gauss_dsmall}.

-Where not differently stated, we use for the following experiments, $n=300$ observations for each class, $p=200$ dimensions, $K=100$ permutations and $600$ trees for the Random Forests.
-In 3 of the 4 examples, we additionally study a sparse case, where the intended change in distribution appears only in $d < p$ components.
+Where not differently stated, we use for the following experiments: $N=600$ observations, $300$ per class, $d=200$ dimensions, $K=100$ permutations and $600$ trees for the RF-based tests.
+In some examples, we additionally study a sparse case, where the intended change in distribution appears only in $c < d$ components.
 Throughout, notation such as

-with $\omega_{t} \geq 0$, $\sum_{t=1}^T \omega_t=1$, $\boldsymbol{\mu}_t \in \R^p$, $\Sigma_t \in \R^{p\times p}$ means $\Prob_X$ is a discrete mixture of $T$ $p$-valued Gaussians.
-Moreover, if $P_1, \ldots, P_p$ are distributions on $\R$, we will denote by
+with $\omega_{t} \geq 0$, $\sum_{t=1}^T \omega_t=1$, $\boldsymbol{\mu}_t \in \R^d$, $\Sigma_t \in \R^{d\times d}$ means $P$ is a discrete mixture of $T$ $d$-valued Gaussians.
+Moreover, if $P_1, \ldots, P_d$ are distributions on $\R$, we will denote by